Notodden FK

 Notodden Fotballklubb is a Norwegian football club located in Notodden.
 The team currently plays in 2. divisjon, the third tier of the Norwegian football league system.

 It was founded in 1999 as a merger between the football departments of SK Snøgg and Heddal IL ahead of the 2000 season.

-After playing in the 2. divisjon for several years, Notodden finally promoted to 1. divisjon ahead of the 2018 season.
-They promoted due to winning play-off qualification against Fredrikstad FK from 1. divisjon over two matches (0–0 away and 5–3 home).
+After playing in the 2. divisjon for several years, Notodden was finally promoted to 1. divisjon ahead of the 2018 season.
+They were promoted due to winning play-off qualification against Fredrikstad FK from 1. divisjon over two matches (0–0 away and 5–3 home).